coffee-cup/buildkit-frontends/README.md

 export BUILDKIT_HOST=docker-container://buildkit
 ```

-## Building the frontends
+## Building the frontend

-Buildkit frontends run as a GRPC server that that Buildkit can talk to.
-For both Go and Rust we create an image that runs our server.
+Buildkit frontends run as a GRPC server that Buildkit talks to.
+We create an image that runs our server with a Dockerfile.

-There are custom Dockerfiles for each.

-### Go

 Build the frontend image.